Ekdohibs/flambda-backend/README.md

    * `Removes error.` when the transformation removes the error.
    * `No more changes.` when the end of the program is reached.

+After this, the minimized files appear directly in this folder.
+They have the same name as the original files, with the suffix `_min`: this way, `env.ml` is minimized in `env_min.ml`.
+If you wish, you can then compare original files to minimized files.

 We describe each of the test cases below:

 - `ocaml/testsuite/tests/backtrace/inline_traversal_test.ml`: